 Article VII: Annual Meetings and Elections

-1. An annual membership meeting of the Parent Association shall be held for the purpose of electing the Board of Directors and transacting any and all business which shall properly be brought before the Parents’ Association.
+1. An annual membership meeting of the Parent Association shall be held for the purpose of electing the Board of Directors and transacting any and all business, which shall properly be brought before the Parents’ Association.
 Each family, regardless of the number of swimmers, shall have one vote.

 2. The date of the annual meeting shall be between January 31 and March 31.
 All current members of the Club, as of January 1, shall be advised of the time and date of the meeting by U.S. Mail, or prominent posting on the Club web site and a dedicated email clearly stating the subject not less than one (1) week prior to the date of such meeting.